ravir4/DevOpsInsights/risk_cd.md

 export LOGICAL_ENV_NAME="Production"
 ```

-Make sure that application names and environments match where appropriate.
-For example, you would want a production test job that runs against a production deployment to have identical `LOGICAL_ENV_NAME` values.

-## Publishing test data to DevOps Insights
+## Publishing test results
 {: #configure_pipeline_jobs}

 {{site.data.keyword.DRA_short}} uses the test results from your jobs to generate reports and enforce risk policies.
-You can publish test data from all job types.

-There are two options for publishing test results:

-* Invoke a simple command-line interface (CLI) in a job's script.

-* Add a test job with the Advanced Tester type to your pipeline.

-When you use the Advanced Tester method, you don't publish test results by using the CLI.
-Instead, you specify the location of the result files in the pipeline job, and the job uploads the results as they become available.

-### Publishing test data from any job type

 In a pipeline, you can use any job type to run a test.
 After you run that test, you can upload its results to {{site.data.keyword.DRA_short}}.
 You upload the results by invoking a CLI in the job's shell script.